u101/lightjs_dotnet/README.md

     var result = runtime.Invoke("fact", i); // 1, 2, 6, 24, 120, 720
 }
 ```
-You can also pass regular objects and interact with them in script
+You can pass regular c# objects and interact with them in script

 You can either pass reference to your object via LjsRuntime.Invoke()